ErpNetDocs/tech/modules/logistics/common/logistic-unit-types.md

 ![picture](pictures/Logistic_Units_Create_14_03.png)

-Alternatively, click the title of the panel and then the **New** button at the top-right corner of the unit types table.
+Alternatively, click the title of the panel and then the **New** button at the top-left corner of the unit types table.

 ![picture](pictures/Logistic_Units_New_14_03.png)